 The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Mydentist Pioneer Business Park York was the practice manager.
+The registered manager at Mydentist - Quay Road - Bridlington was the practice manager.

-On the day of inspection we collected six CQC comment cards filled in by patients.
+On the day of inspection we collected 38 CQC comment cards filled in by patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with five dentists, five dental nurses, one dental hygiene therapist, a receptionist and the practice manager.
+During the inspection we spoke with four dentists, four dental nurses, a receptionist, the practice manager and a member of the compliance team.
 We looked at practice policies and procedures and other records about how the service is managed.